Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session9.md

 CERN was a project udnertaken by numerous of countries that would allow them to explore matter

 HTML and HTTP, HTTP is the emchnaism where you put in the http and reference a page that you searched up, HTML is a way to describe a document

+Indexing was a way to solve finding information on the internet, AltaVista was the webpage used only for a year until Google came in within 1995 in Stanford University.
+Google is created through a page ranked system meaning the top result is the most related to the search question

+Asymmetric Encryption, this is an encryption where 'two different keys, a public key and a private key to encrypt and decrypt', overseen at, (Badman and Kosinski 2024)

+The encryption is done through complex algorithms and mathematical sets

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*